 1. The Way You Move in the Space

 The first thing the layout of the proposed kitchen needs to address is the routes you take that involve the kitchen.
-These include moving into it from other rooms, through the kitchen to the outdoor space, into the dining area, from cooking areas to washing areas and so on.
+These include moving into it from other rooms, through the kitchen to the outdoor space, into the dining area, from cooking areas to washing areas, etc.

 2. Bringing light into the room